RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/windows/getting-started/installation-and-updates.md

 # Installation and updates

-TraderEvolution Desktop App performs automatic updates, meaning you don't need to search and install and worry about the latest updates of the software.
+VelocityTrader Desktop App performs automatic updates, meaning you don't need to search and install and worry about the latest updates of the software.
 The average download size is 30 MB.

-To install TraderEvolution Desktop App simply run the .exe file and select the installation directory.
-Click Install and wait for the TraderEvolution to complete the installation for you.
+To install VelocityTrader Desktop App simply run the .exe file and select the installation directory.
+Click Install and wait for the VelocityTrader to complete the installation for you.

-## How to update TraderEvolution Desktop App?
+## How to update VelocityTrader Desktop App?

-When you launch your TraderEvolution Desktop App, an Update manager will launch an automatic update.
-Thus, you don't need to install the latest updates of TraderEvolution manually.
+When you launch your VelocityTrader Desktop App, an Update manager will launch an automatic update.
+Thus, you don't need to install the latest updates of VelocityTrader manually.

-## How to Uninstall TraderEvolution from your PC?
+## How to Uninstall VelocityTrader from your PC?

-To uninstall the TraderEvolution, go to Start -&gt; Programs -&gt; 'Name of the terminal' -&gt; Uninstall.
-You can also uninstall TraderEvolution from the Control panel.
+To uninstall the VelocityTrader, go to Start -&gt; Programs -&gt; 'Name of the terminal' -&gt; Uninstall.
+You can also uninstall VelocityTrader from the Control panel.

-Uninstalling TraderEvolution won't remove default settings or connections.
+Uninstalling VelocityTrader won't remove default settings or connections.
 These data are stored in your profile folder, which is located in one of the following locations, depending on your operation system:

 Windows Server 2016, XP - Documents and Settings\&lt;UserName&gt;\Application Data\Folder with terminal.

 Windows Vista \(no longer supported\), Windows 7 \(no longer supported\), Win 8.1/10 - Users\&lt;UserName&gt;\AppData\Roaming\Folder with terminal.

-After re-installing TraderEvolution into your PC, the newly installed TraderEvolution App will parse the data from your profile folder.
+After re-installing VelocityTrader into your PC, the newly installed VelocityTrader App will parse the data from your profile folder.

 ## **How to Login?**

-Launch the TraderEvolution Desktop App and enter your credentials to log into your terminal.
+Launch the VelocityTrader Desktop App and enter your credentials to log into your terminal.

 ![](../../../.gitbook/assets/screenshot_6%20%286%29.png)